Skip to content

 Do startups need a GTM plan?

-Yes, startups need a go-to-market plan, often more than established companies do.
-Without one, you're essentially gambling with limited runway on untested assumptions about who will buy and why.
-Even a minimum viable go-to-market plan beats launching blind, especially when pipeline spikes then collapses after month two.
+Yes.
+Startups need a go-to-market plan more urgently than established companies do, because the margin for error is almost zero and the cost of a wrong assumption comes straight out of runway.
+Without one, you're gambling on untested hypotheses about who will buy and why.
+Even a minimum viable plan beats launching blind, and you'll feel that most sharply when pipeline spikes in month one and then collapses entirely in month two.

 Components